pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 setuptools because setuptools will require some additional knowledge to set up correctly.

+When you are selecting a tool, you might consider this general workflow of
+questions:

+1. **Is your tool pure python?
+Yes?** You can use any tool that you wish!
+Pick the tool that has the features that you want to use in your build workflow.
+We suggest:
+* flit, hatch, PDM or poetry (read below for more)
+1. **Does your tool have a few C or C++ extensions?** Great, we suggest using **PDM** for the time being.
+It is the only tool in the list below that has documented workflow to support such extensions.
+It also supports other backends such as scikit build and meson-python that will allow you to fully customize your build.

+NOTE: You can also use Hatch but you will need to write your own plugin for this support.

 <!-- TODO: create build tool selection diagram -->